The Origins of "Love as a Business Strategy"

 Cadence Bank Podcast: In Good Companies

 How much better would the world be if everyone loved going to work?
 How much more engaged would we be?
 How much more efficient?
-That’s the vision of Mohammad Anwar and Chris Pitre (Softway & Culture+), two co-authors of the WSJ-bestseller Love as a Business Strategy.
+That’s the vision of Mohammad Anwar and Chris Pitre (Softway Solutions and Culture+), two co-authors of the Wall Street Journal-bestseller Love as a Business Strategy.
 They want to revolutionize the way companies do business, by putting people at the center of every decision.
 But this idea didn’t come out of nowhere.
-It was born from the real life transformation of their company, Softway.
-So on this episode, we’re telling that story: how a leader learned to love his team and, in doing so, transformed his company and himself.
+It was born from the real life transformation of their company, Softway Solutions.

-Mohammad founded Softway when he was 20 years old, and he’d grown the business to over 300 employees since its inception.
+Mohammad founded Softway Solutions when he was 20 years old, and he’d grown the business to over 300 employees since its inception.
 But by 2015, the company had developed a toxic culture, and Mohammad was known for his unprofessional outbursts.
 With the business struggling, morale was low.
-Two weeks after Chris was hired, Softway laid off a third of its workforce by gathering them in a conference room and telling them all at once.
+Two weeks after Chris was hired, Softway Solutions laid off a third of its workforce by gathering them in a conference room and telling them all at once.
 Mohammad didn’t know if the business would last another month.

 But then he had a realization, and together he and Chris went on a journey to institute a “culture of love.”
-Through slow, quiet work, Mohammad changed his behaviors and made Softway a place that employees loved.
+Through slow, quiet work, Mohammad changed his behaviors and made Softway Solutions a place that employees loved.
 Success soon followed.
 Now, they help other businesses change their own cultures.
-On this episode, we’ll explore the leader’s role in a culture of love: their responsibilities, behaviors and how they stand to benefit.
+In this episode, we’ll explore the leader’s role in a culture of love: their responsibilities, behaviors and how they stand to benefit.

-So, join us, as we answer the question: “What’s love got to do with it?”
+So, join us, as we answer the question: “What’s love got to do with it?

 Read the full show transcript.